hzi-bifo/Haploflow/README.md

 Haploflow is a strain-aware viral genome assembler for short read sequence data.
 It uses a flow algorithm on a deBruijn graph data structure to resolve viral strains.
 Haploflow is still actively under development and release 0.1 is freely available under the
 _license_.
 It is written entirely in C++ and currently works on UNIX systems.\
 This README lists the requirements, installation information and a short tutorial on how to use Haploflow and its parameters.

-If using Haploflow, please cite
+If using Haploflow, please cite:
 A. Fritz, A. Bremges, Z.-L. Deng, T.-R. Lesker, T. Ganzenmüller, F. Klawonn, A. Dilthey, A.C.
-McHardy, "ploflow: strain-resolved viral genome assembly with applications to SARS-CoV-2 and HCMV", DOI to come
+McHardy, "Haploflow: strain-resolved viral genome assembly with applications to SARS-CoV-2 and HCMV", DOI to come

 ## Requirements
  - CMake >= 2.8